Protection of your personal data

 2. Why and how do we process your personal data?

-Purpose of the processing operation: The Data Controller collects and uses your personal information for the purposes of the visibility and promotion of EU-funded projects and programmes in the Eastern and Southern Neighbourhood countries (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova and Ukraine; Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine1, Syria and Tunisia) through personal invitations to events, and sending of notifications and news alerts about the EU-funded programmes and projects and EU-related opportunities in the Eastern Partnership and in the Middle East and North Africa (MENA) region.
+Purpose of the processing operation: The Data Controller collects and uses your personal information for the purposes of the visibility and promotion of EU-funded projects and programmes and EU related opportunities in the Southern Neighbourhood countries (Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria and Tunisia) that you have requested by registering to news alerts and newsletters.

 All data processing is transparent and abides by the principle of users opting-in/out, and allowing the data they provide to be used for specific purposes.